bshirani/gocryptotrader/backtester/data/README.md

 # GoCryptoTrader Backtester: Data package

-This data package is part of the GoCryptoTrader codebase.

 ## Data package overview

 The data package defines and implements a base version of the `Streamer` interface which is part of the `Handler` interface.
 These interfaces allow for the translation of data into individual intervals to be accessed and assessed as part of the `backtest` package.